Sprawled across six states and covering more than 64,000 miles, the Chesapeake Bay watershed is the largest in America.

 Home car washing, irresponsible dumping of trash and improper disposal of hazardous/toxic chemical substances all contribute to this problem.
 Waste and sewage from recreational vehicles are among the more disturbing pollutants.

 As good stewards of the environment, Fort Lee has a Municipal Small Storm Sewer System permit issued by the Virginia Department of Environmental Quality.
-Having this permit means Fort Lee is responsible for detecting and eliminating illicit discharges through monitoring, inspection and removal.
-Community members can help by reporting these incidents.
+Having this permit means Fort Lee is responsible for detecting and eliminating illicit discharges through monitoring, inspection, removal and levying fines for noncompliance.

 • Water flowing from a storm-water outfall pipe even though it has not rained for more than three days.